 3. Find the right storage solutions.

-My personal favourite is the mason jar.
+Our absolute favourite is the mason jar.
 They are BPA-free, microwave-safe, oven-safe, leak-proof, portable and some are even freezer-safe.
 Mason jars come in a variety of sizes and are more affordable than other kitchen storage solutions.
 They look great in the pantry but can also be used to store leftovers, meals for work and smoothies.
+Also, they’re accessible!
+Your client can order them online whether they live in an urban location or in the country.

 (coconut flour in 1.9 L wide-mouth, walnuts in 1 litre, hemp hearts in 500 ml, poppy seeds in 250 ml jars)

 Pyrex containers are a bit more expensive but are much more versatile and durable.
 They come in different variations and are ideal for storing, refrigerating, freezing and reheating.
-I like to store leftover kale chips in the same pyrex container they can be re-crisped in since they're oven-safe!
+Your clients can store things like leftover kale chips in a pyrex container, and because they are oven-safe, they can be re-crisped in the same container!

 Photo via pyrex.com

-Try to organize your pantry items so that everything is in clear view and easy to access.
-You can identify your pantry items using pre-made labels, fun washi tape or washable window markers (my favourite).
-I recommend Pinterest-ing "pantry labels" for more ideas (see you in 2 hours!).
+Hold your client’s hand through this process, as it might not come easy to them.
+Layout a plan where they can organize their pantry items so that everything is in clear view and easy to access.
+They can identify their pantry items using pre-made labels, fun washi tape or washable window markers (our favourite).